Bachelor of Laws: Common law

-The programme of study for common law has traditionally been an undergraduate LL.B. degree, which has now been re-designated as a J.D. at nearly all Canadian common law schools.
-Entrants to the J.D. programme generally hold an undergraduate degree before registration in the law programme and a significant number hold a graduate-level degree as well.
+The programme of study for common law has traditionally been an undergraduate LLB degree, which has now been re-designated as a JD at nearly all Canadian common law schools.
+Entrants to the JD programme generally hold an undergraduate degree before registration in the law programme and a significant number hold a graduate-level degree as well.
 However, admission may be granted to applicants with two years of undergraduate studies towards a degree.
-Unlike the United States, the J.D. is considered a bachelor's degree-level qualification, albeit a "second-entry" one.
+Unlike the United States, the JD is considered a bachelor's degree-level qualification, albeit a "second-entry" one.
 The common law programme is three years in length.
-Upon graduation, one holds a Bachelor of Laws or Juris Doctor degree, but cannot yet practise law.
-To practise law, the graduate must obtain a licence from the Law Society of the province where they wish to practise law, which also requires a year of articling.
-Those law graduates wishing to become law professors instead of lawyers often obtain a more advanced academic degree, such as the Master of Laws (LL.M.) or the Doctor of Laws (LL.D., S.J.D. or D.C.L.).
+Upon graduation, one holds a Bachelor of Laws or Juris Doctor degree.
+To practise law, the graduate must obtain a licence from the Law Society of the province where they wish to practise law, which requires a year of articling.

 Civil law

 The civil law programme in Canada is three years in length.
-The programme of study for the first degree in Quebec civil law (called LL.B., B.C.L. or LL.L.) is a first-entry degree programme.
+The programme of study for the first degree in Quebec civil law (called LLB, BCL, or LLL) is a first-entry degree programme.
 Like other first-entry university programmes in Quebec, it requires a college diploma for entry.
-Law schools that offer civil law B.C.L., LL.B., or LL.L. degrees include McGill University, Université de Montréal, Université du Québec à Montréal, Université de Sherbrooke, Université Laval and the University of Ottawa.
+Law schools that offer civil law BCL, LLB, or LLL degrees include McGill University, Université de Montréal, Université du Québec à Montréal, Université de Sherbrooke, Université Laval and the University of Ottawa.